xtrm0/csd-blog/website/content/2023/fifo-lru.md

 <figcaption>FIFO-Reinsertion demotes new objects faster than LRU because objects requested before the new object also pushes it down the queue.</figcaption>
 </figure>

-Two reasons contribute to <span style="font-family:arial; font-variant-cap:small-caps">LP-FIFO</span>'s high efficiency.
+Two reasons contribute to <span style="font-family:arial; font-variant-cap:small-caps">LP-FIFO</span>'s high effectiveness.
 First, **lazy promotion** often leads to **quick demotion**.
 For example, under LRU, a newly-inserted object *G* is pushed down the queue only by (1) new objects and (2) cached objects that are requested after *G*.
 However, besides the objects requested after *G*, the objects requested before *G* (but have not been promoted, e.g., *B*, *D*) also push *G* down the queue when using FIFO-Reinsertion.
 Second, compared to promotion at each request, object ordering in <span style="font-family:arial; font-variant-cap:small-caps">LP-FIFO</span> is closer to the insertion order, which we conjecture is better suited for many workloads that exhibit popularity decay --- old objects have a lower probability of getting a request.

-While <span style="font-family:arial; font-variant-cap:small-caps">LP-FIFO</span> surprisingly wins over LRU in miss ratio, it cannot outperform state-of-the-art algorithms.
+While <span style="font-family:arial; font-variant-cap:small-caps">LP-FIFO</span> surprisingly wins over LRU in miss ratio, it does not outperform state-of-the-art algorithms.
 We next discuss another building block that bridges this gap.